mikebway/poc-gcp-ecomm/README.md

 -
 - This project is incomplete and may never be completed!!
 -
-- Currently working on using Pub/Sub between carttrigger and orderfromcart.
+- Currently working on the Fullfilment Task Distribution cloud functions
 ```

 This is a proof of concept (POC) project used to experiment with and demonstrate implementing: